Aquatic Invasive Species

 Watercraft Inspection Program

-Since 2008, the nationally recognized Watercraft Inspection Program has prevented new AIS from entering the lake.
+Since 2008, the nationally recognized Watercraft Inspection Program has worked to prevent new AIS from entering the lake.
 The program calls for the inspection of all motorized watercraft to ensure new AIS, such as quagga and zebra mussels, are not introduced.
+New Zealand mudsnails discovered in Lake Tahoe in 2023 are the first new invasive species detected since TRPA and Tahoe RCD launched the program.
+Unfortunately, many other waterbodies in the Western U.S. reported new invasive species in that time.
+Tahoe’s watercraft inspection program is kept updated with new introductions to identify high-risk waterbodies boats may be coming from.

 The Tahoe Keepers free self-inspection and decontamination training program provides paddlers with the information needed to help stop the spread of aquatic invasive species.
 Paddlers can also find maps and planning resources for the Lake Tahoe Water Trail at https://laketahoewatertrail.org/